Bytecoin (BCN) Price Tops $0.0001

-Bytecoin (BCN) traded down 0.1% against the U.S. dollar during the 1-day period ending at 23:00 PM ET on March 14th.
-In the last seven days, Bytecoin has traded 6.7% lower against the U.S. dollar.
-One Bytecoin coin can currently be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Bytecoin has a total market cap of $23.48 million and approximately $20,031.00 worth of Bytecoin was traded on exchanges in the last 24 hours.
+Bytecoin (BCN) traded down 4.3% against the US dollar during the 24-hour period ending at 21:00 PM Eastern on March 15th.
+Over the last week, Bytecoin has traded down 15.2% against the US dollar.
+Bytecoin has a total market capitalization of $22.51 million and approximately $27,350.00 worth of Bytecoin was traded on exchanges in the last 24 hours.
+One Bytecoin coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Infinitus Token (INF) traded flat against the dollar and now trades at $0.15 or 0.00000374 BTC.